-When living in the topical north of Australia I conducted preliminary research on the effect of the hot climate on field fitness testing results.
+When living in the tropical north of Australia I conducted preliminary research on the effect of the hot climate on field fitness testing results.
 The results from fitness testing performed outdoors may be detrimentally affected by the environmental conditions, reducing the reliability and validity of the tests, and could make it difficult to compare to test results performed in other conditions and also to testing performed indoors.
-The effect would expected to differ between types of tests.
+The effect would be expected to differ between types of tests.

 Sit and Reach Test Analysis

 The sit and reach flexibility test — what does it actually measure?
-Design research to analyze the biomechanical factors of the test to see where the bending and stretching occurs.
+Design research to analyze the biomechanical factors of the test to see where the bending and stretching occur.
 This study could include a training element where different factors of the sit and reach test are specifically trained (e.g. stretching different muscle groups), then retest to see if the sit and reach test results change too.